samsuh/2026-journal/README.md

 ## 5/26/26 - Tuesday
 - hung out with parents around seoul
   - rose festival was a miss
   - seoul forest and kongnamulgukbap and bakery was a hit
+- Told dad id buy him a new phone cuz his screen cracked

 ## 5/25/26 - Monday
 - DONE ~~Gym Set A~~